shashiranjan05/takgiweb/README.md

 # takgiweb
-Developed a website for webdesigning company.
+Developed a website for web designing company.